1. event REGISTRATION INFORMATION

 Check your Name, Weight, Gender, Age, Belt, and Academy!

-If there are any errors on your application or your name is not included on the list, changes should be made until the deadline, requests sent after the correction deadline will be ignored.
+If there are any errors on your application or your name is not included on the list, changes should be made until the event deadline, requests sent after the correction deadline will be ignored.

 2. Athletes affiliation and academy registration